darkblue-b/HSR-TX-Geo-Benchmark/README.md

 Read more at http://giswiki.hsr.ch/HSR_Texas_Geo_Database_Benchmark

-Download the texas test data at https://www.dropbox.com/sh/9stif43l95t21do/ZoU2Gtdw0n
+Download the texas test data at >TBD<

 ### Update May 2014 -dbb